 To match Fact 1, we assume that agents in the economy face nominal wage rigidities.
-If a worker is not separated from employment, she can bargain her nominal wage to W{t+1}^ in period (t+1) with probability $(1 - \gamma) \in [0,1]$.
-In contrast, the nominal wage of the γ share of workers who cannot bargain partially adjusts for past inflation such that $W{t+1} = W_t(e_t^w \pi_t^{\zeta^w} \bar{\pi}^{1-\zeta^w})$, where $\zeta^w \in [0,1]$ denotes time-varying wage indexation to past inflation and e_t^w is a newly introduced wage-push factor explained further in the subsequent paragraph.
+If a worker is not separated from employment, she can bargain her nominal wage to W{t+1}^ in period (t+1) with probability $(1 - \gamma) \in [0, 1]$.
+In contrast, the nominal wage of the γ share of workers who cannot bargain partially adjusts for past inflation such that $W{t+1} = W_t(e_t^w \pi_t^{\zeta^w} \pi^{1-\zeta^w})$, where $\zeta^w \in [0, 1]$ denotes time-varying wage indexation to past inflation and e_t^w is a newly introduced wage-push factor explained further in the subsequent paragraph.
 In our setup, different combinations of the nominal wage stickiness parameter, γ , generate different levels of model-implied pass-through from inflation expectations to nominal wage growth expectations.
-This model feature allows us to study the macro implications of Fact 2 and of a counterfactual scenario of unit pass-through.
+This model feature allows us to study the macro implications of a counterfactual scenario of unit pass-through.

-Finally, to match Fact 3 one would ideally want to incorporate on-the-job search, which is affected primarily by inflation expectations.
-However, for simplicity purposes, we abstract from formally modelling that channel in the present paper.
-Instead, we introduce a wage-push factor, e_t^w .
-The wage-push factor affects the nominal wage only if the worker cannot bargain her wage to W{t+1}^ and it captures the following idea: in the case of no bargaining, we assume that, due to higher inflation expectations, the worker applies for another job with some probability and is able to generate an outside contract with certainty, which is used to put upward pressure on the nominal wage with her current employer.28 The wage-push factor is assumed to be persistent and to be affected by inflation expectations as follows where \hat{e}t^w is the wage-push factor in log deviations from its steady-state value; \bar{e}{π} is the elasticity
+To match Fact 2 one would ideally incorporate on-the-job search and allow for inflation expectations to affect on on-the-job search.
+However, for reasons of simplicity, we abstract from formally micro-founding this channel.
+Instead, we introduce a wage-push factor, e_t^w , that is affected by inflation expectations and that, in turn, has an effect on the nominal wage only if the worker anticipates to not be able to bargain over the wage to W{t+1}^ .
+The assumed underlying mechanism is that in the presence of higher inflation expectations, the worker applies for another job with some probability and is able to generate an outside contract with certainty, which is used to put upward pressure on the nominal wage with her current employer.26 The wage-push factor